iancenry/vans-hire/readme.md

 - So if we had links inside the income component `<Route path="income" element={<Income />} />` we wouldn't need to specify the whole path leading upto income.
 - The benefit of using relative routes and links is that if for whatever reason we decide to change the path name of the parent route the link wont be broken.

+### Going Back
+- To go back we can use the `..` relative path, the default in react router isn;t to go back exactly one route up e.g from `vans/:id` to `vans` under the host route but it is to go one level into the parent route i.e `vans/:id` to `host`.
+- To fix this issue since we are going back to a sibling we add a `relative prop` where we can tell it to be relative to the path not the route.
+So that whwn we say we are going back a route it means we are going back one level back in our path structure not up a level in our routing hierarchy.
+**NB** The `..` can be thought of how we cd back a folder and we use `.` to refer to the current folder